torakiki/pdfsam/pdfsam-docs/PROPERTIESnARGS.md

 *description:* if not already set in the application preferences, tells PDFsam if it should check for updates at startup.

+**org.pdfsam.default.checkfornews**
+*values:* true|false
+*default:* true
+*description:* if not already set in the application preferences, tells PDFsam if it should check for news at startup.

+**org.pdfsam.default.play.sounds**
+*values:* true|false
+*default:* true
+*description:* if not already set in the application preferences, tells PDFsam if it should play alter sounds.

 **org.pdfsam.disable.split.optimization**
 *values:* true|false
 *default:* false